 I hope the video helped you to visualize all the steps involved.
 Furthermore, the following instructions, along with tips and tricks, will be convenient when you are actually planning to make one.

-Before I go into the details, you need to recognise the 3 main structure of the bookshelf
+Before I go into the details, you need to understand the 3 main structures of the bookshelf

 - A cardboard base

 - 2 boxes to elevate the shelves